Visually Descriptive Language Model for Vector Graphics Reasoning: Introduction

-Importantly, \ours also enhances interpretability through its disentangled perception and reasoning processes.
-We conduct an in-depth analysis of the impact of perception quality on the final task performance, revealing that more accurate \blabbr perception leads to improved overall performance.
-This underscores the promise of our disentangled framework, where the improvement of the perception module can directly lead to improvement of the entire system.
-Notably, our \blabbr representation is trained with only synthesized data and has limited coverage of concepts; we hope this work can inspire future work for building more general visually descriptive representations.

-To summarize, the key contributions of our work are threefold: First, we identify a critical failure mode of LMMs when reasoning about tasks that require precise, low-level perception in \imgtype.
-Second, we introduce \ours, a visual reasoning framework that operates with intermediate text-based visual descriptions---SVG representations and learned \bl, which can be directly integrated into existing LLMs and LMMs.
-Finally, we show that \ours can bring significant improvements to complex low-level reasoning about \imgtype with pretrained foundation models; our analysis also provides insights into the perception and reasoning steps of \ours.
+To summarize, the key contributions of our work are threefold: First, we identify a critical failure mode of LMMs when reasoning about tasks that require precise, low-level perception.
+Second, we introduce \ours, the first attempt to enhance LMMs' fine-grained visual reasoning capabilities with vectorized and symbolic visual descriptions---SVG representations and learned \bl.
+Finally, we present an in-depth analysis of the emergent patterns, the disentangled impact of PVD quality on end-task performance, and the remaining limitations, highlighting directions for future work.